weifengcao/PlayMate/README.md

 - Friendship workflow (send requests, accept, ignore)
 - Playmate discovery by filtering kids who share an activity
 - Seed data for users, kids, and friendships so you can explore immediately
+- Agent-powered orchestration with async task tracking, live updates, and feature-flagged recommendations
+- Distributed queue with automatic retries and dead-letter handling for agent tasks

 ## Tech Stack
 - React 18 + Vite